GitCodings/Stack-BE1-IDM-Service-Starter/README.md

 ## Authenticate
-Authenticates a user's <code>accessToken</code> to ensure it is both valid and non-expired.
+Authenticates a user's `accessToken` to ensure it is both valid and non-expired.

 ### Verification
-An <code>accessToken</code> can be verified in three steps:
+An `accessToken` can be verified in three steps:
-1. Verifying that the token is valid and issued by us by calling <code>jwt.verify(jwtManager.getVerifier())</code>
+1. Verifying that the token is valid and issued by us by calling `jwt.verify(jwtManager.getVerifier())`
-2. Checking that the claims are consistent with what we expect by calling <code>jwtManager.getJwtProcessor().process(jwt, null)</code>
+2. Checking that the claims are consistent with what we expect by calling `jwtManager.getJwtProcessor().process(jwt, null)`
 3. Manually checking that the expireTime of the token has not passed.

 ### Path